Agent 13: The Midnight Avenger: Agent 13

 Kidnapped as a young child in 1907, a gifted boy was brought to the secret headquarters of the Brotherhood known as The Shrine.
 His past memories were erased, he was assigned as Agent 13 and trained as an assassin and an agent in clandestine operations.

 He became the best disciple and would have risen high in the ranks of the Brotherhood, until he discovered its true nature.
 Fleeing, he was hunted by agents sent by the Brotherhood and began a deadly cat-and-mouse contest against the organization.

 Eventually, he survived their attacks long enough to fight back, having formed his own group of allies to provide him with support.
 At the beginning of the story, Agent 13 dedicated himself to fighting against the plans of the Brotherhood.

 Film

-April 21, 2012 it was reported that Universal Pictures has the rights for a film version that is to star Charlize Theron.
-Rupert Wyatt will be directing and T.S.
-Nowlin will write the screenplay.
+On April 21, 2012, it was reported that Universal Pictures had the rights for a film version that was to star Charlize Theron.
+Rupert Wyatt would direct and T. S. Nowlin would write the screenplay.